SylviaOne/Repo-hub/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## Who is the coolest Doctor in the hospital?
+The hip Doctor!